Contact

 Recent Publications

-While I mainly teach on the MA programme via distance learning (the recently launched innovative MA in Applied English), since August 2022 my new role is the Deputy-Director of Postgraduate Taught Courses (PGT), with a focus on enhancing the student experience of all MA students in the School.
-My teaching portfolio includes modules on second language acquisition, research methods, corpus linguistics and TESOL.
-I also supervise MA & PhD projects, with my current students exploring topics such as the acquisition of formulaic sequences, the effectiveness of blended learning and CALL, and the application of corpus methods and tools in analysing L2 learning and use.
+While I mainly teach on the English Online course delivered via distance learning (recently launched innovative MA in Applied English), since August 2022 my role has been the Deputy-Director of Postgraduate Taught Courses (PGT), with a particular focus on international students and the enhancement of MA experience in the School.
+My teaching portfolio includes modules on research methods, second language acquisition, corpus linguistics and TESOL.
+I also supervise MA & PhD projects, with my current students exploring topics such as the acquisition of formulaic sequences in different contexts, the effectiveness of blended learning and CALL, and the application of corpus methods and tools in analysing L2 learning and use.

 Current Research

-I am currently working on a manuscript focused on corpus-based research into the notion of collocations; its publication is scheduled for 2023.
+I have recently authored a manuscript focused on corpus-based research into the notion of collocations.
+Collocations, Corpora and Language Learning has been published by Cambridge University Press as part of the Elements series.
 Another recent project is Vocabulary Theory, Patterning and Teaching (Szudarski & Barclay 2022, Multilingual Matters), a volume that showcases the current state of knowledge in the field of vocabulary studies.
 In 2022, I also co-authored a volume called Digital Teaching for Linguistics, which provides both an introduction to digital pedagogy and a discussion of technology-driven teaching practices related to online and distance education (Gregory, Norledge, Stockwell & Szudarski 2022, Routledge).

 In the past, I was actively involved in research on language testing.
 Through my work at the Center for Applied Linguistics (CAL) in Washington, I gained experience in the development of large-scale language assessment tools for English Language Learners in the USA.

 For a number of years, I have been a member of the British Association for Applied Linguistics (BAAL).
 In 2021, I was elected an ordinary member of the BAAL Executive Committee.
-Further, I have also been a member of the Coordinating Committee of the BAAL Vocabulary Studies Special Interest Group (in years 2018-22 as Treasurer and since 2022 as Convenor).
+Further, I have also been a member of the Coordinating Committee of the BAAL Vocabulary Studies Special Interest Group (Treasurer in years 2018-22 & Convenor since 2022).